 Conservation Incentive Adjustment: A component of your electric charges designed to reflect tiered residential pricing.
-It provides a credit to customers who primarily use within Tiers 1 and 2 and a charge for those who use energy in Tiers 3 and 4.
+It provides a credit to customers who primarily use within the baseline (Tier 1), and a charge for all other usage.

 Customer Charge: Customers on certain rate plans are charged a fixed fee for service, regardless of the amount of energy consumed, as well as charges based on usage.

 Demand Charge: Many non-residential rates include a demand charge.
 Demand is a measurement of the highest usage of electricity in any single fifteen (or sometimes five) minute period during a monthly billing cycle.
 Demand is measured in kilowatts (or kW).
 High demand is usually associated with equipment start-up.
 By spreading equipment start-ups over a longer period of time, you may be able to lower demand and reduce your demand charges.

 Distribution Charge: A charge for the lower-voltage system of power lines, poles, substations and transformers directly connecting PG&E’s distribution lines to homes and businesses.

 DWR Bond Charge: Recovers the cost of bonds issued by the Department of Water Resources (DWR) to purchase power to serve electric customers during the California energy crisis.
 DWR bond charges are collected on behalf of DWR and do not belong to PG&E.

 Energy Commission Tax: A tax PG&E collects to fund the California Energy Commission based on the electric use during a billing period.